USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/2004.04322">paper</a> /
             <a href="https://github.com/Juyong/Fast_RNRR">code</a>
             <p></p>
-            <p>In this paper, we propose a formulation for robust non-rigid registration based on a globally smooth robust estimator for data fitting and regularization, which can handle outliers and partial overlaps.
+            <p>In this project, we propose a formulation for robust non-rigid registration based on a globally smooth robust estimator for data fitting and regularization, which can handle outliers and partial overlaps.
 We apply the majorization-minimization algorithm to the problem, which reduces each iteration to solving a simple least-squares problem with L-BFGS.</p>
         </td>
         </tr>
     </tbody>